Proudly supported by

 There is a strong preference for organisations operating in the target LGA’s that have a permanent presence and strong local connections and relationships.
 This is to support longer term sustainability and community ownership and engagement.

-Applications for Round 3 are now open and close 23 June, 2017.
+Applications for Round 3 are now closed.

 We are seeking applications that: